answers to your most frequently asked questions

 Do all Turning to God’s Word parish Bible studies have imprimaturs?

 Yes.
-All of our studies have an imprimatur from the Most Reverend William Joensen (left), current bishop of the DIocese of Des Moines, or from the Most Reverend Richard E. Pates (near left), bishop emeritus of the diocese.
-Scripture & the Rosary: New Testament Mysteries, Old Testament Parallels also includes a foreword written by Bishop Pates, and Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers features a foreword by Gregory Polan, O.S.B. (right), abbot primate of the worldwide Benedictine Confederation.
+All of our studies have an imprimatur from the Most Reverend William Joensen, Ph.D. (far left), current bishop of the Diocese of Des Moines, or from the Most Reverend Richard E. Pates (near left), bishop emeritus of the diocese.
+Scripture & the Rosary: New Testament Mysteries, Old Testament Parallels also includes a foreword written by Bishop Pates, and both volumes of Sing a New Psalm: Communicating with God Through the Prayers of the Church feature a foreword by Abbot Gregory Polan, OSB (right), lead translator of The Abbey Psalms and Canticles and former abbot primate of the worldwide Benedictine Confederation.

 Where can I purchase Turning to God’s Word parish Bible studies?